 Step 2: add the white layer

-Add approximately 2 teaspoons of full fat coconut milk on top of each popsicle mold.
+Add about 2 teaspoons of full fat coconut milk on top of each popsicle mold.

 Freeze again for 30 minutes to an hour to set.